 3. It balances work and social life

 Some offices have strict rules of workers not receiving visitors during work hours but people who work from home are not bound by that rule.
-Staying behind a desk from 9 to 5 and even longer for some cooperations, severes the worker of some ‘spare’ time to attend to other social functions which they can easily squeeze in if they were working from home.
+Staying behind a desk from 9 to 5 and even longer for some corporations, severely limits the worker of some ‘spare’ time to attend to other social functions which they can easily squeeze in if they were working from home.

 4. Unnecessary office rules are avoided

 Working from an office means the workers will have to work under some ‘office/work ethics’, some of which are not necessary.
-Dress codes, office arrangements and other things that do not actively contribute to productivity can easily be put aside while the worker focuses on what really matters.
+Dress codes, office arrangements, and other things that do not actively contribute to productivity can easily be put aside while the workers focus on what really matters.

 5. More work can be done

-Time saved from commuting, adjusting to the environment, setting up work environment will amount to more work, if it was all invested to actively doing work.
-In very congested commercial cities like Bengaluru, India and Lagos, Nigeria, commuters spend as high as 3 hours stucked in traffic everyday.
+Time saved from commuting, adjusting to the environment, and setting up a work environment will amount to more work if it was all invested in actively doing work.
+In very congested commercial cities like Bengaluru, India, and Lagos, commuters spend as much as 3 hours stuck in traffic every day.

-Since work is done at home, there are no ‘office hours’, the worker is always in the ‘office’, and can work as long as they want to produce more result than the office hours will allow.
+Also, since work is done at home, there are no ‘office hours’, the worker is always in the ‘office’, and can work as long as they want to produce more results than the office hours will allow.